-It was early morning and the heavy breathing rumbled the air.
+It was early morning and heavy breathing rumbled the air.
 The sun was up and there was dew on the grass coating the mountainside.
 Up here, there were only small patches of scorched earth, but below, several of the thatch-roofed houses still burned while a trail of black smoke rose above them.
-Jak had ran after his father had grabbed him out of bed and drug him outside.
-Their home was one of the few still burning.
-He could see it though the smoke.
+Jak had run after his father grabbed him out of bed and dragged him outside.
+Their home was one of the few still burning in the morning light.
+He could see it though the thinning smoke.
 The small speck of brown his father would confine him to when he went out hunting.
 The house was big enough to spend at least a few hours before getting completely bored.

-His father had ran with the other men of the village to put out the fires as quickly as they could.
+His father hurried with the other men of the village to put out the fires as quickly as they could.
 They’d been at it for hours already.
 Jak simply watched from the mountainside.
 He had run away at first from the intense heat.
-He didn’t know exactly where he had been headed, but he had climbed halfway up the mountain when he finally turned back and saw the village on fire.
-From up here, he had thought it looked like a small fire, but he had never been this far from the village before and the heat was far away.
-The sun was full in the sky and the cold began to leave his bones, so he decided to venture further up to search for the creature responsible.
+He didn’t know exactly where he had been heading, but he had climbed halfway up the mountain when he finally turned back and saw the half the village on fire.
+From up here, he thought it looked like a small fire, but he had never been this far from the village before and the heat was far away.
+The sun filled the sky and the cold began to leave his bones, so he decided to venture further up to search for the creature responsible.
 The men of the village would start a search party to find the creature.
 They always did, and they always came back disappointed, but Jak had heard something in the night and as he drew closer he could feel the rumbling in his chest.

 Inside the small cave, toward the back, was the source.
-Little light came in from the entrance, but Jak could see the scales shifting, the large wings and long tail, the horns and canines protruding from its jaw.
-It couldn’t have been larger than horse.
+Little light came in from the entrance, but Jak could see the scales shifting.
+The large wings and long tail.
+The horns behind the eyes and the canines protruding from its jaw.
+It couldn’t have been larger than a horse.
 Jak drew closer.
 He convinced himself only to run when the breathing stopped its steady rhythm though he knew it might be too late once that happened.
 He crept ever closer.
 All he needed was a scale as proof that he had found the creature.
 Without any proof, no one would believe him.
-Even his own father, who would more than likely become embarrassed at the ridiculous declaration after he and many others had searched the mountain for the beast dozens of times.
+Even his own father who would more than likely become embarrassed at the ridiculous declaration after he and many others had searched the mountain for the beast dozens of times.

 But the fire vanished and its heat with it.
 The creature looked at Jak in confusion and curiosity.
-Like any other animal.
-Jak rose and looked at his unburnt flesh.
+Head cocked to the side like a dog.
+Jak rose and looked at his unburned flesh.
 The dark specks could have simply been dirt.
 He turned toward the creature and smiled.